pokepark/PokemonRaidBot/README.md

 This will:
 1. Create a directory `raidbot`.
 2. Create a file `docker-compose.yml`.
-3. Create a directory `access`. (here we store Access Permissions #access-permissions)
+3. Create a directory `access`. (here we store Access Permissions https://github.com/florianbecker/PokemonRaidBot#access-permissions)
 4. Create a directory `config`. (here we store config files for the raidbot).
 Here you store your `config.json` and `telegram.json`.
 Examples for these files can be found @github https://github.com/florianbecker/PokemonRaidBot/tree/master/config